 An arrest warrant is a document authorized by a judge or magistrate that allows a police officer to arrest the person or persons named.
-If you’ve been subject to a search you don’t believe was legal, meet with a knowledgeable Clearwater criminal defense lawyer at Bauer Crider Kenny & Parry today.
+If you’ve been subject to a search you don’t believe was legal, meet with a knowledgeable criminal defense lawyer at Bauer, Crider, Kindel and Parry today.
 We have worked with countless people across the St. Petersburg area on this very issue, ever since our firm was started back in 1989.
 Since then, we have diligently represented individuals in local, state and federal courts, standing by our clients and doing everything we can to fight for their constitutional rights.

 An Overview of Arrest Warrants

 Typically, a warrant includes information regarding the crime for which the warrant was issued and any restrictions regarding when or how the suspect can be arrested.
 Some warrants also include the set bail amount if the suspect is able to post bail after arrest.
 Once a judge or magistrate signs the warrant, it is considered valid and the arrest can take place.
 An arrest warrant does not expire — it lasts until the suspect is arrested or dies or until the court decides to cancel it.